RasaHQ/rasa-x-helm/README.md

 * Kubernetes 1.12+
 * [Helm](https://helm.sh/) 2.11+ or 3
-* PV provisioner support in the underlying infrastructure
+* Persistent Volume provisioner support in the underlying infrastructure

 ## Installation